joinfaces/joinfaces/README.md

 ## How to use

-[Jsf Spring Boot Starter Example](https://github.com/joinfaces/jsf-spring-boot-starter-example) shows JSF Spring Boot Starter usage.
+[JoinFaces Example](https://github.com/joinfaces/joinfaces-example) shows JSF Spring Boot Starter usage.
 It may help you to choose the JSF Spring Boot Starter that fits your needs.

-You can find more examples [here.](https://github.com/joinfaces/jsf-spring-boot-starter/wiki/Some-examples-of--JSF-Spring-Boot-Starter-usage)
+You can find more examples [here.](https://github.com/joinfaces/joinfaces/wiki/Some-examples-of--JSF-Spring-Boot-Starter-usage)

 ## Key Features